Category Archives: Dutch Royals

 by Susan Flantzer © Unofficial Royalty 2015

 Willem II, King of the Netherlands, Grand Duke of Luxembourg (Willem Frederik George Lodewijk) was the eldest child of Willem I, King of the Netherlands, Grand Duke of Luxembourg and Princess Wilhelmine of Prussia.
 He was born on December 6, 1792, at Noordeinde Palace, The Hague, Dutch Republic.
-Willem had one brother and two sisters:

 Willem in 1815; Credit – Wikipedia

 Willem was the only one of his siblings to be born in their homeland.
 When he was two years old, his family was forced into exile when the French invaded and occupied the Dutch Republic during the Napoleonic Wars.
-Willem spent his childhood at the Prussian court where he received military training, served in the Prussian Army, and then attended Oxford University in England.
+Willem spent his childhood at the Prussian court where he received military training, and served in the Prussian Army.
+He then attended Oxford University in England.
 In 1811, he entered the British Army and was an aide-de-camp to Arthur Wellesley, 1st Duke of Wellington.
 He was popular with the British troops who nicknamed him “Slender Billy.”
 Willem returned with his father to the Netherlands in 1813 after the French retreated following their defeat in the Battle of Leipzig.
 He served in the Allied Army after Napoleon’s escape from his exile in Elba.
 Willem took part in the Battle of Quatre Bras (June 16, 1815) and the Battle of Waterloo (June 18, 1815), where he was wounded.
-In 1815, he officially became the heir apparent with the title Prince of Orange when his father was proclaimed King of the United Kingdom of the Netherlands.
+In 1815, he became the heir apparent to the Dutch throne with the title Prince of Orange when his father was proclaimed King of the United Kingdom of the Netherlands.

 The injury to the Prince of Orange at Waterloo (1815); Credit – Wikipedia